Recieve up to $500 rebate credit per parcel when you install a weather-based smart irrigation controller. Save water, and money too!

 How to Read Your Bills:

-The District is in the process of revising our bills and we will update here once that is complete.
+The District's water bill was revised in 2021.
 Please contact the District offices at 530-546-4212 if you have any questions about how to read your bill,

 Track down your high water usage